-Bombing In Somalia Kills Dozens; Death Toll Expected To Rise
+Bombing In Somalia Kills Hundreds; Death Toll Expected To Rise

 In an address to the nation, President Mohamed Farmaajo declared three days of mourning "for innocent victims."
 He also called on residents to donate blood and pray.

-"Today's horrific attack proves our enemy will stop at nothing," Farmaajo said, adding, "Let's unite against terror."
+"Today's horrific attack proves our enemy will stop at nothing," Farmaajo said, adding a plea to come together.
+"Let's unite against terror," he urged.

 "Terror won't win," he exclaimed in a separate tweet.

 No one has taken responsibility for the attack.
-But The Associated Press reports the Somalian government has blamed the al-Qaida-linked al-Shabab extremist group for the attack it called a "national disaster."
+But Yarisow told NPR he blames the al-Qaida-linked al-Shabab extremist group for the attack.
+He believes this is the "terrorists" striking back against the government because of its renewed offensive against Al-shabab.

+"Since we have put more pressure on them, since we are winning the war, they are trying to cause as many civilian casualties as possible," Yarsiow said.

+"Even for a city as battered as Mogadishu," he added, "this is truly tough."

-The Islamist group has often targeted Mogadishu and Farmaajo has made fighting the group one of his top priorities.
+The Islamist group has often targeted Mogadishu and the president has made fighting the group one of his top priorities.

 In a statement, United States officials condemned "in the strongest terms the October 14 terrorist attacks that killed and injured scores of innocent Somalis in Mogadishu."